All Saints' Church Emberton

 4th Sunday

-11.00am Café Church or Parish Praise
+11.00am Café Church

 A Family Service in the Gathering Area at the back of the church, with a short talk suitable for all ages, together with refreshments.